 - Speech recognition and machine translation to understand what your customers say.
 Alibaba translates every customer review, product title, category, and description.

-Python is the most popular programming language for machine learning according to the 2019 Octoverse report.
-In 2018, Tensorflow, an open-source Python machine learning project, and PyTorch, a Python machine learning library, were the most contributed to and fast-growing GitHub projects.
+Python is the most popular programming language for machine learning according to the 2021 Octoverse report.
+Tensorflow, an open-source Python machine learning project, and PyTorch, a Python machine learning library, were the most contributed to and fast-growing GitHub projects.

 In addition to these two solutions, Python provides lots of other useful scientific libraries and frameworks, so you’ll find a tool for literally any machine learning use case.
 For example, you can use SciPy, Pandas, NumPy, and Seaborn for data analysis and visualization; TensorFlow, Keras, and scikit for machine learning; NLTK and spaCy for natural language processing.